With pizza and Red Bull, Senate settles in for a long battle over Obamacare

 That will happen later, Republican leaders say, noting the resolution is only a first step in repeal and requires only 51 Senate votes to advance, instead of the 60 usually needed to limit debate.

-Several Republicans who were worried about the political perils of a rapid repeal planned to offer an amendment that would push the deadline for delivering the plan to repeal to March 3, rather than Jan.
-27, a week after President-elect Donald Trump takes office.
+In a clear win for Republican leadership, several Republicans who were worried about the political perils of a rapid repeal withdrew an amendment that would have extended the deadline for delivering the plan to repeal to March 3, rather than Jan.
+27. The senators said they had obtained assurances from leadership that the January date is “not set in stone,” but represents the earliest date that a plan could be readied.

-“That would give us a lot more time to do a good job coming up with a replacement,” Sen. Susan Collins, R-Maine, said outside the Senate chamber, citing the “complexities” of repealing the legislation.
+Earlier, Sen. Susan Collins, R-Maine, said outside the Senate chamber that the March date would give lawmakers more time to come up with a replacement, citing the “complexities” of repealing the legislation.
 She said a number of Republicans have ideas and plans to replace the law, “but to reach a consensus, we could really use that additional time.”

 The votes on the measure came hours after Trump increased the pressure on his fellow Republicans, suggesting at his first press conference since winning the election that he’d introduce his own bill and expected a speedy, near-simultaneous repeal and replace.